Julia Tuttle Causeway sex offender colony: Attempts to relocate colony residents

 Throughout 2013 and 2014, evidence began to reach the news media that there was still a problem of homelessness amongst Miami-Dade sex offenders, despite the county's relaxation of the residency restrictions.
 Almost all of the Julia Tuttle Causeway residents found homes immediately after the camp was cleared, but many were once again homeless.
 A hotel that once housed many of the Causeway's former residents ended up evicting all sex offenders from the hotel after one was arrested for re-offending.
 Ron Book later found housing for many sex offenders in a trailer park.
 However, Book himself evicted the sex offenders from the trailer park after deciding that a nearby youth shelter was legally considered a school.
 Miami City Commissioner Mark Sarnoff has criticized the problem of homeless sex offenders in the county.
 However, Sarnoff himself has built miniature "pocket parks" in order to prevent sex offenders from being able to move into the Little River area of Miami, which Sarnoff represents.
 Now, many of the homeless sex offenders are sleeping on railroad tracks (although most have homes during the day since the Miami-Dade residency restriction only applies from 10 pm to 6 am.)
 In October 2014, the ACLU announced plans to again sue the county over the residency restrictions.
 A similar lawsuit by the ACLU against Miami-Dade County failed in the 2009 case Exile v.
 Miami-Dade County, when it was ruled that Florida law does not prevent localities from enacting stricter sex offender residency restrictions.
 (This is contrary to a New Jersey Supreme Court ruling that invalidated local sex offender ordinances on those grounds.)

 When Hurricane Irma hit in September 2017, there were 233 sex offenders registered "to the area of NW 71st Street and NW 36th Court" in Hialeah, Florida, i.e., adjacent to the train tracks.
 This number has grown to about 300.
 Miami-Dade County, in response to the "squalid" conditions, health hazards, and complaints from local businesses, announced that as of May 6, 2018, camping on public property will become illegal.

 In fiction

 The colony figures in the plot of the Dexter episode "First Blood" (season 5, 2010).
 The title character Dexter Morgan hunts there for a man he suspects of multiple rapes and murders.

+Whidbey, the novel by T. Kira Madden, published March, 2026 includes frequent mentions of the colony.
+Child sexual abuse is the subject of the novel with viewpoints from one of the survivors and the sexual offender’s mother.